DavidDBruce/CGE/README.md

 - Includes miscellaneous costs

 # Collaborative effort

-The application will be collaboratively built by Spring 2017 web app software engineers at Northwest Missouri State University.

-Section 02 will build jc2
-Section 04 will build jc4

 We are building on work produced by the Fall 2016 Web Apps developers.